evalieve/inception/README.md

 - **Purpose**:
   Manages incoming HTTPS traffic and routes it to the WordPress container.
-    - The Dockerfile installs NGINX and OpenSSL for secure communication.
+    - The `Dockerfile` installs NGINX and OpenSSL for secure communication.
     - An SSL certificate is generated and applied for HTTPS.
-    - The default.conf file configures NGINX to route requests to the WordPress service and ensures secure handling of files and scripts.
+    - The `default.conf` file configures NGINX to route requests to the WordPress service and ensures secure handling of files and scripts.

 - **Dockerfile**:
   - **Path**: [`srcs/etc/nginx/Dockerfile`](srcs/etc/nginx/Dockerfile)
   - **Description**:
     - Configures NGINX as a reverse proxy for HTTPS.
     - Generates a self-signed SSL certificate for secure communication.
-    - Exposes port 443 for HTTPS traffic.
+    - Exposes port `443` for HTTPS traffic.

 - **NGINX Configuration**:
   - **Path**: [`srcs/etc/nginx/tools/default.conf`](srcs/etc/nginx/tools/default.conf)
   - **Description**:
-    - Configures NGINX to route requests to the WordPress container on port 9000.
+    - Configures NGINX to route requests to the WordPress container on port `9000`.
     - Implements HTTPS and blocks access to sensitive files.

 <br>